 And what I cannot find to read, I tend to write.

-I’ve been writing for over a decade, mostly hobby writing as my alter ego (Michael Gillett – Business Intelligence and Programmer Analyst) for over thirty years still keeps me overly busy and living under a stable roof.
+I’ve been writing for over a decade, mostly hobby writing, as my alter ego (Michael Gillett – Business Intelligence and Programmer Analyst) for over thirty years still keeps me overly busy and living under a stable roof.

-I have workshopped and been critiqued with and by writers I’ve admired forever: Connie Willis, Joe and Gaye Halderman, L.E.
+I have work-shopped and been critiqued with and by writers I’ve admired forever: Connie Willis, Joe and Gaye Halderman, L.E.
 Modissette, James Alan Gardner, R. J. Sawyer, Dave Wolverton, Mike Resnick, Edo Von Belkam, Patric Swenson, Jack McDevitt, Rebecca Bradly, R Scott Bakker, Walter Jon Williams, David B Coe, and Adrienne Kerr.

 One learns a lot when one sits with the big boys.

-I have had a couple short stories published (one of which garnered an Aurora award nomination) and I’ve finished an urban fantasy novel (currently working on the sequel).
+I have had many short stories published (one of which garnered an Aurora award nomination) and I’ve published an urban fantasy novel (currently working on the sequel).
 I have won and placed in the RHM short story competition, so I do try and make writing more than just a hobby.
 In fact, the idea of dropping the nine-to-five and becoming a 24/7 starving artist is not altogether unpleasant.
 If only I would submit more often.
 What’s with that?
 More on that in the blog.

 I am currently (for the last decade) the president of Calgary’s SF writer’s group IFWA, about 60 writers strong.
 Nothing like a speculative writers group to put a writer in his place.

 You can catch me writing Saturdays at Starbucks as my wife takes in a yoga class (I play with yoga on Tuesdays).
 I’ve been known to attend the Rainforest Writers Retreat in Seattle, as well as the events hosted by IFWA member and friend Randy McCharles, including the Rocky Mountain Writers Retreat.
 Anywhere but at home it seems.
-Hard to write with a dog snoring under your feet.